 - Redeem rewards, unless you’re authorized to do so by the primary cardholder

-Becoming an authorized user can be a roundabout way to build credit since most major card issuers report authorized user status to the three major credit bureaus.
+Most major card issuers report authorized user status to the three major credit bureaus.
 As long as the primary cardholder is practicing good credit habits (paying on time, keeping balances low, etc.) your credit score can benefit.
-The impact isn’t exactly the same as having a card in your name alone.
-But you can still piggyback off someone else’s good credit to help establish credit history of your own.
+The impact isn’t exactly the same as having a card in your name alone, but you can still piggyback off someone else’s good credit to help establish a credit history of your own from a young age.

 There are pros and cons to being an authorized user, with the main pro being the opportunity to build credit.
-On the con side, there’s a chance you won’t reap any credit-building benefits if the card issuer doesn’t report authorized user status to the credit bureaus.
-And if the primary cardholder pays late, has a high credit utilization on the card—or worse, defaults on the balance—your credit score could be negatively impacted.
+Just make sure you verify with the issuer that it will report your authorized user status to the credit bureaus, so you can reap the credit-building benefits.
+You should also make sure you choose an account holder you trust.
+If the primary cardholder pays late or has a high credit utilization on the card — or worse, defaults on the balance — your credit score could go down.

-Overall, becoming an authorized user is worth considering if you’re trying to get a credit card under the age of 21.
-If you’re planning to ask someone to add you to one of their credit card accounts, be sure to choose someone who has a history of responsible credit use.
-And it may be a good idea to agree to some ground rules upfront for how you’ll use the card and what you might pay toward the balance.
+Overall, becoming an authorized user is worth considering if you’re under the age of 21 and want to build credit.
+Be sure to choose someone who has a history of responsible credit use, and determine some ground rules upfront for how you’ll use the card and what you might pay toward the balance.

 Credit cards for when you turn 21